-ReadyBuilt homes are built from New Zealand radiata pine which is a natural, renewable, biodegradable resource.
+ReadyBuilt homes are built from a trusted supply of locally sourced New Zealand radiata pine which is a natural, renewable, biodegradable resource.
 Our homes are durable, strong, ventilated, warm and dry – so they create robust and healthy living environments for you and your family.
 Sleep comfortably knowing your ReadyBuilt home works with nature, for good.

 Read more on New Zealand wood here.

-Lockwood’s solid timber building system offers advantages in thermal comfort and control, indoor air quality and heating and cooling efficiency.
+Lockwood’s solid timber building system offers advantages in thermal comfort and control, indoor air quality and heating and cooling efficiency – providing you and your family with a healthy living environment.
 Solid wood has high insulation and thermal mass, meaning less energy is needed to heat, cool and ventilate a solid wood building.
 Our exterior walls are comprised of a tight sandwich of solid timber and insulation which exceeds the NZBC energy efficiency requirements for solid timber homes by 50%.
 Wood is itself a natural insulator and minimal connections between internal and external elements delivers even better heat retention.
 Lincoln University conducted studies in 2007 which showed solid wood provides up to 2.5 times the thermal mass of concrete.
 The greater thermal mass of a solid wood home makes it energy efficient – making it better for the environment and lower power bills for you.

 Solid wood is strong yet flexible and durable.
 ReadyBuilt homes move slightly in events such as earthquakes, then return to their original position when the shaking stops.
 This ductility in the Lockwood Building System helps keep you safe and reduces the risk of damage to your home, allowing it to weather extreme storms and ride out strong earthquakes.

 A solid wood building is “alive”.
 Timber naturally “breathes”, regulating moisture, temperature and humidity.
-Furthermore, Lockwood joinery is specifically designed for passive ventilation, enhancing this innate quality.
 Rainwater channels through the joinery, draining away harmlessly, while exterior walls wick moisture away, protecting the home from damp.
-ReadyBuilt homes will actively help to maintain your comfort level by working with the surrounding environment to achieve a natural balance – giving you a stable, comfortable home.
+ReadyBuilt homes will actively help to maintain your comfort level by working with the surrounding environment to achieve a natural balance – giving you a stable, warm, dry, and comfortable home.